1999 Division 1 (Senegal)

 The 1999 Division 1 season was the 34th of the competition of the first-tier football in Senegal.
 The tournament was organized by the Senegalese Football Federation.
 The season began on January 10 and finished on 19 September 1999.
 ASC Jeanne d'Arc won the seventh title and participated in the 2000 CAF Champions League the following year.
-ASEC Ndiambour participated in the 2000 CAF Cup of Cups and Compagnie sucrière sénégalaise in the 2000 CAF Winners' Cup.
+ASEC Ndiambour participated in the 2000 CAF Cup of Cups and Compagnie sucrière sénégalaise participated in the 2000 CAF Winners' Cup.

-Four clubs would relegate into Division 2 the following season and the number of clubs in Division 1 was reduced to twelve.
+Four clubs would be relegated to Division 2 the following season, and the number of clubs in Division 1 was reduced to twelve.

-ASEC Ndiambour was the defending team of the title.
+ASEC Ndiambour was the defending team for the title.
 A total of 14 clubs participated in the competition.
-The season featured 183matches and scored 305 goals.
+The season featured 183 matches and scored 305 goals.